 For many patients, the most important reward of having Lafayette orthognathic surgery is achieving a beautiful, healthy smile that lasts a lifetime.
 Whether you need orthodontic treatment in Lafayette to correct a bad bite, malocclusion, or jaw abnormality, Lafayette orthognathic surgery can help restore your confidence and leave you smiling with confidence for many years to come.

 Lafayette Corrective jaw surgery is an invasive procedure we can use to correct any irregularities in your jaw bones and realign your dental structures to improve function, dental health, and facial appearance when orthodontics alone cannot fix your problems.

 If your Lafayette orthodontist determines your dental alignment or facial structure problems cannot be fixed with orthodontics alone, you will need the help of an additional specialist to perform jaw surgery on you.
 You’ll still have to undergo some type of orthodontic work at some point.

 First of all, you’ll have to receive some type of anesthetic to avoid any sensation of pain.
 Most cases of jaw surgery are simple, but your specialists will tell you what to expect for your case.

 Yes.
-Most cases of a bad bite won’t require invasive surgery.
+Most cases of a bad bite won’t require invasive surgery in Lafayette.
 Instead, you can consult with an orthodontist and have an orthodontic appliance gradually and safely realign your teeth and jaws.
 Make sure you consult with an orthodontist about what appliance works best for your case.